kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 terraform apply
 ```

 If this all runs correctly, you will see something like the following at the end of all the output.
+IP addresses _will_ be different for you.
+Path to SSH key file (after `-i`) will be different on Windows and may be different on Mac.

 ```
 Apply complete!
 Resources: 22 added, 0 changed, 0 destroyed.